-Schools have shown strong initiative in organizing sessions or workshops for parents on understanding and managing children behaviour, and also for teachers on various topics like managing and understanding adolescent behaviour, behavioral management, mental health, stress management, managing emotions, etc. many school principals have undergone training conducted on NEP2020 whereas, slightly more than half of the school principals have also undergone school leadership training.
-Teacher participation in various professional development programme, activities and training for ICT is very limited.
-Teachers as well as school principals must be encouraged for individual participation in various professional development programmes and training sessions for overall growth of the school.
+Schools have shown strong initiative in organizing sessions or workshops for parents and also for teachers on various topics like managing and understanding adolescent behaviour, behavioural management, mental health, stress management, managing emotions, etc. More than half of the principals have undergone training conducted on NEP2020 and school leadership training.
+Teacher participation in various professional development programme and activities is still limited.
+To build on this, schools may continue prioritizing teacher and parent engagement through training programmes, ensuring that professional development remains an ongoing process aligned with emerging needs.